Immigration to Malaysia

 People

 Citizens of Malaysia are called Malaysians.
-Malaysians are of mixed race population.
-This nation is a multi cultural society.
+Malaysia is a multi cultural society.
 The main ethnic groups are Malays, Chinese and Indians.
-After roaming around in this country you experience the ethnicities that retain their culture, religion, customs and lifestyle.
-The important festivals of these ethnic groups are public holidays.
-They are friendly and courteous people.
-They speak English and are easy to blend with.
-They just seem to be introvert, reserved and unfriendly but they are good to work with and they have qualities like helpful, polite and fun loving.
-If you visit here with free mind, you will not feel like you are in a different country as people are lively and live their life to the fullest.
-Most expats here are of Chinese and Indian decent with more than forty percent, Indonesians are more than ten percent, and other are approx. three percent.
-Religions followed here are Buddhism, Christianity, Islam, Malaysian folk religion, Hinduism, etc. People here are open minded and there is no restrictions on following your own religion in this country.
-There are also people who are atheist or do not follow any religion but their population is less than one percent.
-Malaysia is also politically stable and a peaceful country with peace loving people.
+Once in Malaysia you will experience the ethnicities that retain their culture, religion, customs and lifestyle.
+Malaysians are open-minded, friendly and courteous people.
+They speak English and are easy to blend with foreigners.
+They just seem to be introvert, reserved and unfriendly, however they are good to work with.
+The Malaysians are also helpful, polite and fun loving.
+Around 40% expats in Malaysia are of Chinese and Indian decent.
+Indonesians are more than 10%, and the rest belong to different minority groups.
+The people here enjoy freedom of religion here.
+Major religions practiced in Malaysia are followed are Buddhism, Christianity, Islam, Malaysian folk religion, Hinduism, etc. Around 1% of the population are atheist or do not follow any religion.
+Malaysia is also politically stable and overall a peaceful country

 Job offers in Malaysia